Landis’ name pulled off baseball MVP plaques after 75 years

 Landis died a month later at 78 and soon was elected to the Hall of Fame.

-Every AL and NL MVP plaque since then has carried his name — emblazoned with shiny, gold letters twice as big as the actual winner — as the Kenesaw Mountain Landis Memorial Baseball Award, plus a sizable imprint of his face.
+Every AL and NL MVP plaque since then has carried his name — emblazoned with shiny, gold letters twice as big as the actual winner — plus a sizable imprint of his face.

 “This is 2020 now and things have changed all around the world.
 It can change for the better,” Pendleton said earlier.
 “Statues are coming down, people are looking at monuments and memorials.”